 - Itchy rash (urticaria);

 Rare side effects (these affect up to 1 in 1,000 people):

 - Hallucinations (seeing or hearing things that are not really there).

 The frequency of the following side effects is unknown due to a lack of available data:

 - Seizures or fits;

-- Difficulty breathing or swallowing along with potential rash, itching, hives, wheezing or coughing, dizziness, light-headedness, changes in levels of consciousness, hypotension, red skin, swelling of the face and throat, blue coloured lips, tongue or skin – all signs of a severe allergic reaction.
+- Difficulty breathing or swallowing along with potential rashes, itching, hives, wheezing or coughing, dizziness, light- headedness, changes in levels of consciousness, hypotension, red skin, swelling of the face and throat, blue coloured lips, tongue or skin – all signs of a severe allergic reaction.

-If you experience any of the side effects above stop taking Famvir and seek immediate medical assistance.
+If you experience any the side effects above, stop taking Famvir and seek immediate medical assistance.

 Take special care when taking Famvir if any of the following apply: